 - 1 cup yogurt

 For yogurt cheese, line a strainer or funnel with a double thickness of cheesecloth or a single coffee filter, and place it over a container to catch the liquid.

 Spoon in the yogurt into the filter or cheesecloth.

 Cover the top of the funnel or strainer with plastic wrap and refrigerate it at least overnight.

 The moisture will drain out and firm up the yogurt.
 The longer you let it drain, the firmer it becomes.

 Keep your yogurt cheese refrigerated.
 It is best when used within one week.

-The drained liquid is whey, the same as the liquid removed during any cheesemaking process.
+- The drained liquid is whey, the same as the liquid removed during any cheesemaking process.
 You can discard it or it may be used as part of the liquid or milk in baked goods or in place of milk or water in your smoothies.
 You can refrigerate it to use within a couple of days if you are going to be doing some baking.
-See more on whey and how to use it.

-If you start with a flavored yogurt, you will have flavored yogurt cheese.
+- If you start with flavored yogurt, you will have flavored yogurt cheese.
 For a fruit cheese, mix in more fruit, jam, or jelly.